bitplane/ansi_stdio/README.md

 ### Object design

-A few basic concepts
+So far we have:

+* 🔢 Versioned - objects that are versioned have a version number that gets updated when they are changed.
-* Box - a 2d box, used for bounding things
+* 📦 Box - a 2d box, used for bounding things.
+* ⏲️ Clock - the workhorse of animation.

+Still not figured out:

-* Saved - a seriali
+* 💾 Saved - a serializable class.

-* There's a timeline.
-* We have values
+* 🎞️ The main actor class - is it a View?
+* How buffers, views and time work together with caching.
 * Should "Animation" be a buffer?

-* Do we need a

 ## Overall plan